Grodrigues25/Project/README.md

         - PUT Endpoint for updating an order.
         - DELETE Endpoint for deleting an order.
     - Shopping Cart Endpoints (IN PROGRESS):
         - GET Endpoint for retrieving the shopping cart of a user.
-(DONE)
         - GET Endpoint for retrieving the items of the shopping cart of the user.
-(DONE)
         - POST Endpoint for adding a product to the shopping cart.
-(DONE)
         - PUT Endpoint for updating the quantity of a product in the shopping cart.
-(DONE)
         - DELETE Endpoint for removing a product from the shopping cart.
-(DONE)
         - DELETE Endpoint for clearing the entire shopping cart.
-(DONE)
         - POST Endpoint to submit the cart into an order.
 (IN PROGRESS)
     - Authentication Endpoints:
         - POST Endpoint for user login, returning a JWT token.